 5. Mother of Pearl

 A hardy succulent that is native to Mexico, the Mother of Pearl has thick greyish-white leaves that grow in a lovely rosette shape.
 Due to its colour changing properties, the Mother of Pearl could actually look like a different plant depending on where it grows.
 If it spends time in the shade, then it maintains its greyish-white colour, but if it receives the sun’s full glare, then it takes on a light pink-yellow colour.
 The Mother of Pearl is an easygoing, sprawling plant that can sprout from any of its leaves and can grow to a height of 30 cm.
 It looks good in all environments and is very easy to care for.
-You can get one for your home from Plants Across Melbourne.
+You can get one for your home from Flowers Across Melbourne.

 6. Zebra Cactus